phluentmed/event-scheduler/README.md

 - [Contact](#contact)

 ### Overview
-Phluent's always on the Event scheduler is a modified version of the native python [library's scheduler](https://docs.python.org/3/library/sched.html).
-The modification is for the event scheduler to always be running even with no actions.
-This makes it handy for not always spinning up a new EventScheduler every time the queue is empty.
+Phluent's always on event scheduler is a modified version of the native python [library's scheduler](https://docs.python.org/3/library/sched.html).
+This means the event scheduler will always be running even with no actions.
+With python's sched module, a call to run() has to be made every time the number of pending events reaches zero and new events are added.
+With EventScheduler, only one call to start() needs to be made to start the event scheduler and it's ready to accept and run actions even when empty.

 [EventScheduler GitHub](https://github.com/phluentmed/EventScheduler)

 Refer to [sched.scheduler](https://github.com/python/cpython/blob/3.8/Lib/sched.py) for the descriptions of the non-modified functions.

 ### Installing
-You should already have pip installed if you're using python > 3.4, in the case you don't please visit this [link](https://pip.pypa.io/en/stable/installing/) to install it.
+You should already have pip installed if you're using python > 3.4.
+If you don't please visit this [link](https://pip.pypa.io/en/stable/installing/) to install it.

-To install the always-on event scheduler type the following command in the terminal.
+To install the always-on event scheduler, type the following command in the terminal.

 `pip install Event-Scheduler-pkg-Phluent-Med==0.0.1`

-To download directly you can visit [PyPi](https://pypi.org/project/Event-Scheduler-pkg-Phluent-Med/0.0.1/) or the [GitHub repository](https://github.com/phluentmed/EventScheduler).
+To download directly visit [PyPi](https://pypi.org/project/Event-Scheduler-pkg-Phluent-Med/0.0.1/) or the [GitHub repository](https://github.com/phluentmed/EventScheduler).

 ### Features
 <ins> [Previous features:](https://docs.python.org/3/library/sched.html#scheduler-objects) </ins>